Brink-Software/Ibis.Dataservice.Demo/README.md

 ![image](https://user-images.githubusercontent.com/30176581/153437030-6b6f2a9a-f437-4db0-965d-f39f568188d3.png)

-* Accept: Optional.
+- *Accept*: Optional.
 ERP API supports “application/json” en “application/xml”
-* Authorization: A bearer token with the value specified in the "token" field in the notification.
+- *Authorization*: A bearer token with the value specified in the "token" field in the notification.
-* Ocp-Apim-Subscription-Key: De API key needed to access the ERP API.
+- *Ocp-Apim-Subscription-Key*: De API key needed to access the ERP API.
 This key is provided by Brink.

 ## Postman collection
 In this repository is included a postman collection to test the Brink ERP API as well as the demo web app.
 This collection contains 2 requests: